kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 :::
 ::::

-Now that the `Dataplane` is running we can describe the gateway listener:
+Now that the `Dataplane` is running you can describe the gateway listener:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"